remap-cisreg/remap-pipeline/3.genome/README.md

-# Folder which contain all Indexs for Bowtie2 and the genome in FASTA format
+# Indexs for Bowtie2 and the genome in FASTA format

+This folder will contain the Bowtie Indexes and genomes in FASTA format.

+We download them from igenome.

 ## H. sapiens, NCBI GRCh38